 Eventually, you’ll want to get rid of the fruit.
 I normally discard the fruit after a week-and-a-half to two weeks, then reserve the remaining liquid – even with all the extra particulate matter in it.
-This liquid can be maintained indefinitely.
+This liquid can be maintained for several weeks.

 Like any starter, whether botanical or flour-based, your ferment needs regular feeding.
 If I’m regularly using my starter; that is, every day, I feed it first thing in the morning with a spoonful of honey and let it get active for about an hour.
 I then make a levain out of it with 100g flour and 100g botanical starter.
 Once that doubles (usually in a couple of hours), I’ll measure out the botanical water and flour to get the amount of levain I’ll need for the bake.
 Then once that has doubled, I’ll mix my dough.